Also known as the “Aspie stare,” this doesn’t mean we’re having some kind of abnormal mental situation.

 I’m just sitting there in the waiting area, when suddenly I take to situating my vision on whatever object is in my field and parking there.

 I’m pretty sure that if anyone notices this, they’ll see either blankness in my eyes or some kind of intensity.

 When I’m engaged in the “Aspie stare,” my eyes don’t feel as they normally do.
 This is why I believe they look blank or intense.

 As I type this, I have no recollection of anyone ever pointing this out to me.

-The one thing I must make note of is that no matter how blank, lost or zoned out an autist appears when conducting one of these stares, it is NOT indicative of their level of self-sufficiency.
+The one thing I must make note of is that no matter how blank, lost or zoned out an Autist appears when conducting one of these stares, it is definitely NOT indicative of their level of self-sufficiency.